Questions & Answers Regarding Satori Health

 How often do clients attend therapy?

 The client meets with their assigned therapist at least once weekly for a regular scheduled sessions with opportunities to have more if needed.
+Group level therapy is offered six hours a day, five days a week.

 What is the difference between IOP and PHP?